clojure-emacs/cider/doc/troubleshooting.md

 (instead of just logging the error in the `*Messages*` buffer).
 You can toggle this behavior by using <kbd>M-x</kbd> `toggle-debug-on-error`.

+Another good idea is to check the exchange of requests and responses between CIDER and the nREPL server.
+You can find them in the `*nrepl-messages*` buffer, provided you've enabled nREPL message logging.

 ## Debugging CIDER commands

 Emacs features a super powerful built-in